podnebnik/website/README.md

 Depending on whether you want to author data, text or visualizations, you will need to install different tools.
 However, the basic setup is the same for all three.

+> NOTE If you are using the [VS Code](https://code.visualstudio.com/) editor, you can use the [Remote Containers](https://code.visualstudio.com/docs/remote/containers) extension and the provided development container to develop in a Docker container.
+This will ensure that you have all the necessary tools installed and configured automatically.
+You can find the configuration for the container in the `.devcontainer` folder.
+In this case you can skip the rest of this section (up to the NOTES) and start developing right away.

 To start developing you need to have the following requirements on:

 - `node` https://nodejs.org/en/